mgalardini/pyseer/docs/usage.rst

 K-mers can also be annotated with the gene they are in, or nearby.
 This requires a list of annotations.
 Trusted references are used first, and allow a close match of k-mer (using ``bwa mem``).
-Draft annotations (ideally those the k-mers were counted from) are used second, and require an exact match of the k-mer (using ``bwa fastmap``).
+Draft annotations, ideally those the k-mers were counted from, are used second, and require an exact match of the k-mer (using ``bwa fastmap``).

 K-mers will be iteratively mapped to references in the order provided, either until all the